-However, there is one critical step that many people are forgetting to take before getting rid of an old device.
+However, there is one critical step that many people are forgetting to take before getting rid of their old devices.
+Tap or click here for 10 once-useful things tech has made obsolete.

 They forget to permanently delete sensitive data, and that’s a huge mistake.